Act Like a Radiologist: Radiology Report Generation across Anatomical Regions: Experiments and Results

+In this part, we explore how well our X-RGen aligns semantically between images and reports.
+We also assess the impact of our cross-region analysis (CA) and medical interpretation (MI) phases on this semantic alignment.
+Besides, we evaluate the recognition capacity of our image encoder by linear probing on CheXpert.
+Due to the page limit, we put more discussions in the supplementary, including the effect of different feature extractors, the impact of hyper-parameter $\lambda$, and whether feeding image tags into the model would cause information leakage.

-\paragraph{Semantic alignment between image and report}
+\subsubsection{Semantic Alignment between Image and Report}

 Besides the reference-based metrics like BLEU4, which may be influenced by semantically irrelevant factors (\eg, writing style~\cite{chen2022learning}), we seek to directly assess the semantic alignment between the input images and the generated reports.
-Thus, we calculate a reference-free score, namely CLIPScore~\cite{hessel2021clipscore}, for R2Gen~\cite{chen2020generating} (trained on IU-Xray only), R2Gen$^\dagger$ (trained on the merged dataset) and our S4M.
-Notably, as we use MedClip~\cite{wang2022medclip} in CLIPScore, which is pre-trained on chest X-Ray datasets, we only evaluate this score on the IU-Xray (chest) dataset because it is open-sourced.
-Moreover, for a fair comparison, we set the batch size to 96 for both R2Gen$^\dagger$ (achieves the best results) and our model.
-For the specialized R2Gen, we keep the settings of the official code unchanged.
-In Table~\ref{tab:more_discussion}(a), our S4M outperforms R2Gen with a CLIPScore of 78.052, regardless of whether it is trained on IU-Xray only (77.670) or on our merged dataset (75.402).
+Thus, we calculate a reference-free score, namely CLIPScore~\cite{hessel2021clipscore}, for R2Gen~\cite{chen2020generating} (trained on IU-Xray only), R2Gen$^\dagger$ (trained on the merged dataset) and our X-RGen.
+Notably, as we use MedClip~\cite{wang2022medclip} in CLIPScore, which is pre-trained on chest X-ray datasets, we only evaluate this score on the IU-Xray (chest) dataset because it is open-sourced.
+Besides, for a fair comparison, we set the batch size to 96 for both R2Gen$^\dagger$ (achieves the best results) and our model.
+For the specialised R2Gen, we keep the settings of the official code unchanged.
+In Table~\ref{tab:CLIPScore}, our X-RGen outperforms R2Gen with a CLIPScore of 78.052, regardless of whether it is trained on IU-Xray only (77.670) or on our merged dataset (75.402).

+Moreover, similarly to Table~\ref{tab:CLIPScore}, we use the CLIPScore to assess whether the model can generate more semantically aligned reports aided by two main phases (\ie, MI and CA).
+Table~\ref{tab:report_image_alignment} reveals that the model with MI produces improved CLIPScore compared to the base counterpart (from 75.687 to 76.865), and incorporating the CA further enhances the performance, resulting in the best CLIPScore.
+It demonstrates the capability of our MI and CA phases in recognition enhancement, therefore generating more accurate reports.